-Canned Holistic Dog Food Ingredients
+Holistic Canned Dog Food Ingredients

 Taking a closer look at the ingredient list when choosing food for your dog is always super important.
 It’s especially important if your dog has food allergies or sensitivities, but even if not it’s always a good idea to know what’s in their food and to know if the food is made with natural ingredients.

-The ingredients list will be ordered from largest to smallest amounts and making sure the first ingredient is meat protein of some kind–whether it’s real meat or a high quality meat meal–is always something you should be on the lookout for.
-Looking at the label and ingredients list is also important if you’re partaking in mixed or combination feeding, which is using wet or canned dog food like our K95 Beef recipe in addition to your dog’s daily kibble.
-You might wish to find a topper with a protein source that’s similar to their kibble to combat stomach upset or may wish to try adding something completely different.
+The ingredients list will be ordered from largest to smallest amounts and making sure the first ingredient is meat protein of some kind–whether it’s real meat or a high-quality meat meal–is always something you should be on the lookout for.
+Looking at the label and the ingredients list is also important if you’re partaking in mixed or combination feeding, which is using wet or canned dog food like our K95 Beef recipe in addition to your dog’s daily kibble.
+You might wish to find a dog food canned topper with a protein source that’s similar to their kibble to combat stomach upset or may wish to try adding something completely different.
 Either way, if your dog is digesting it, you should know what’s in it.

-Wet vs Dry Dog Food
+The Grain Free Dog Diet: Understanding Wet vs Dry Dog Food

 PetMD has rounded up a great list of benefits of wet dog food compared to dry dog food, as well as a list of benefits of dry dog food compared to wet dog food:

-Benefits of Wet Dog Food Compared to Dry Dog Food
+Benefits of Grain Free Wet Dog Food

 Higher moisture content: Wet food may be a good choice if your dog doesn’t drink as much as they should, or if they have a medical condition that could benefit from proper hydration.